Bad Girls (TV series): Home media

 Initially, Bad Girls had been released on VHS format via the Contender Entertainment Group.
 The first series was released on 5 June 2000, with the second series was made available on 2 October 2000.
-Subsequently, the third and fourth series were made available in 2002 and 2003, and the fifth series, which was released by 2 Entertain, was available in 2004.
+Subsequently, the third and fourth series were made available in 2002 and 2003, and the fifth series, which was released by 2 Entertain (then VCI), was available in 2004.
 These had been the only series to receive VHS releases as the format became obsolete for most titles at this point.

 In 2001, Contender commenced releasing the series on DVD.
 Series One to Four had been released by the company between 2001 and 2003, after which they did not hold the rights to any subsequent series.
 A box set containing the first four series was available from 2006.
 Each set did contain several special features including interviews, outtakes, photo galleries, deleted scenes, behind the scenes footage, and a soundtrack CD which was available with Series Three.
 For the first three series, they had been cropped from their originally-produced 16:9 versions and received an aspect ratio of 4:3, as they had been transfers from the VHS releases.
 Furthermore, each of the recap sequences at the beginning of each episode had been removed, with the exception of the first and fifth episodes from the third series.
 The 'Next Time' clips which had started from the end of each Series Three episode (not produced as part of the first two series) had also been removed from the DVD releases.
 Series Four was virtually untouched, as each episode was available in 16:9, with each recap and 'Next Time' clip package intact.
 As the title of each episode did not display on the original television airings, they had been included in the opening scene of each episode for the DVD releases.